-Name Status Appointment Date Independent (Y/N) Will Burbury Major shareholder 6 June 2007 No Bruce McQuitty Major shareholder 14 December 2009 No David Archer Major shareholder and Executive Director 14 December 2009 No Bruce McFadzean Executive Director 2 November 2015 No
+Name Appointment Date Independent (Y/N) Status

+Will Burbury 6 June 2007 No Tenure

+Bruce McQuitty 14 December 2009 No Tenure

+David Archer 14 December 2009 No Tenure & Executive

+INO Director

+Bruce McFadzean 2 November 2015 No Executive Director

+lan Macliver 1 August 2019 Yes

+John Richards 1 August 2019 Yes

-The Board does not have a majority of directors who are independent, primarily due to their respective shareholdings in the Company and/or their executive capacity with the Company.
+The Board does not have a majority of directors who are independent, primarily due to their tenure in the Company and/or their executive capacity with the Company.
+During mid-2019, the Company established a Board renewal process and is actively pursuing candidates with relevant experience to join the Board of the Company, with a view to expanding director independence.

 The non-executive Chair of the Board is Mr Will Burbury.
-Mr Burbury is considered to be nonindependent due to his current shareholding in the Company and previous executive employment capacity as Executive Chairman during the last three years.
+Mr Burbury is considered to be non-independent due to his current tenure in the Company and previous executive employment capacity as Executive Chairman.

-The Company has an induction program that it uses when new directors join the Board and when new senior executives are appointed.
-The goal of the program is to assist new directors to participate fully and actively in Board decision-making at the earliest opportunity and to assist senior executives to participate fully and actively in management decision-making at the earliest opportunity.
+The Company has a peer based induction program that it uses when new directors join the Board and when new senior executives are appointed.
+The goal of the program is to assist new directors to participate fully and actively in Board decision-making at the earliest opportunity and to assist senior executives to participate fully in management decision-making at the earliest opportunity.